 - Know or can learn how the insurance industry works and how to handle an accident claim

 - Have or can gather sufficient evidence (such as eyewitness testimony or video camera footage) to prove that the other party is at fault for the accident

-Note that you agree that you were 100% at-fault for the accident , you do not need a personal injury lawyer.
+Note that if you agree that you were 100% at-fault for the accident, you do not need a personal injury lawyer.

 #4.
 How complicated is your case?

-As we already laid out in detail above, if you have minor injuries and a straight-forward accident, you may not need a personal injury attorney.
-But, if you suffered serious injuries like those described above, you will most definitely want an experienced personal injury attorney on your case.
+As mentioned previously, if you have minor injuries and a straightforward accident, you may not need a personal injury attorney.
+But if you suffered serious injuries like those described above, you will definitely want an experienced personal injury attorney on your case.

-Also, discussed above is the issue of liability or fault for the accident.
-If that is cut-and-dry, that is one factor that makes your case less likely to need a lawyer.
-But, if your injuries are serious and/or there are multiple parties involved in the accident, having a personal injury lawyer will be key to your success.
+Also discussed previously is the issue of liability or fault for the accident.
+If liability is cut-and-dry, that is one factor that makes your case less likely to need a lawyer.
+But if your injuries are serious and/or there are multiple parties involved in the accident, having a personal injury lawyer will be key to your success.

 When there are multiple parties involved in an accident, whether they may have caused the accident or been injured in the accident, the insurance coverage issues and how available monies are divided can get complicated.